p-j-smith/lipyphilic/README.rst

 However, the interface for classes / functions will mostly be unchanged and so you should be able to use them as before after changing your imports.

-The flip-flop tool will be removed due to `a fundamental issue <https://github.com/p-j-smith/lipyphilic/issues/97>`__ with the current algorithm.

 Most of the other changes will be to internal code or modernising the packaging and testing side of things.

 ==========